 Wealth Transfer Strategy 8

 Most Canadians are familiar with the tax advantages of using registered savings plans to save for their retirement years.
-Contributions to Registered Retirement Savings Plans (RRSPs) are deductible and any growth or income earned on the underlying investment in the RRSP or Registered Retirement Income Fund (RRIF) is not taxed until withdrawn.
+Contributions to registered retirement savings plans (RRSPs) are deductible and any growth or income earned on the underlying investment in the RRSP or registered retirement income fund (RRIF) isn’t taxed until withdrawn.

-Under the Canadian income tax laws, an individual is deemed to have disposed of his or her assets, including RRSPs and RRIFs, for their fair market values at the time of death.
+Under Canadian income tax laws, an individuals are considered to have disposed of their assets, including RRSPs and RRIFs, for fair market values at the time of death.
 The T4RSP or T4RIF sent to your legal representative or executor² will indicate the fair market value of your RRSP or RRIF at the date of your death.

-It is the responsibility of your estate, and ultimately your estate beneficiaries³, to pay the income taxes on the RRSP or RRIF disposition at death, as there are generally no taxes withheld on amounts paid directly to a beneficiary named on the registered savings plan.
+It’s the responsibility of your estate, and ultimately your estate beneficiaries,³ to pay income taxes on the RRSP or RRIF disposition at death, as there are generally no taxes withheld on amounts paid directly to a beneficiary named on the registered savings plan.
 This is something to take into consideration when developing your estate plan and determining how to distribute your assets at death.